-The International Baccalaureate (IB) is a non-profit organization headquartered in the Netherlands, offering challenging educational programmes for a worldwide community of 4,000+ schools aiming to create a better world.
+The International Baccalaureate (IB) is a non-profit organization with offices around the world.
+The IB organization offers challenging educational programmes for a worldwide community of 5,000+ schools aiming to create a better world.

 There are four coordinated programmes of study for students starting school all the way through to the end of high school.
 KIS International School in Bangkok offers the following three:

 The Primary Years Programme is for students from 3-11 years old; it focuses on the development of the whole child as an inquirer, both in the classroom and in the world outside.

 The Middle Years Programme is for students from 11-16 years old; it provides a framework of academic challenge that encourages students to embrace and understand the connections between traditional subjects and the real world, and become critical and reflective thinkers.